torchbox/django-pattern-library/.github/ISSUE_TEMPLATE/FEATURE_REQUEST.md

 ---
-name: "🚀 Feature request"
+name: '🚀 Feature request'
 about: Suggest an idea for improvement
-title: ""
+title: ''
-labels: "type:Enhancement"
+labels: 'type:Enhancement'
-assignees: ""
+assignees: ''
 ---

 ### Is your proposal related to a problem?